DavidNix/XML2CoreData/README.md

 Can handle very large XML files because NSXMLParser is a SAX parser.

 Limitations - only works with 1 to many relationships.

+to do - make debug nslogs in parse operation more useful ex:  [NSManagedObject addValue:blah forKey: blah]